Dalton Pompey: Sugar Land Lightning Sloths

 In July 2020, Pompey signed on to play for the Sugar Land Lightning Sloths of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
 He played in 4 games for the club, notching only 1 hit in 14 at-bats.

 Los Angeles Angels

 On April 21, 2021, Pompey signed with the Québec Capitales of the Frontier League.
 However, before the beginning of the Frontier League season on May 9, Pompey signed a minor league contract with the Los Angeles Angels organization.
-Pompey split time in 2021 with the Double-A Rocket City Trash Pandas and the Triple-A Salt Lake Bees, hitting .276 with 5 home runs and 12 RBI's.
-On August 25, 2021, Pompey was released by the Angels.
+Pompey split time in 2021 with the Double-A Rocket City Trash Pandas and the Triple-A Salt Lake Bees, hitting .276 with 5 home runs and 12 RBI.
+On August 25, Pompey was released by the Angels.

 Guelph Royals

-On March 25, 2022, Pompey signed with the Guelph Royals of the Intercounty Baseball League.
-He announced his retirement following the 2022 season in order to pursue a career in emergency services.
+On March 25, 2022, Pompey signed with the Royals.
+In 30 games for the team, he batted .381 with five home runs, 22 RBI, and 13 stolen bases.
+Pompey announced his retirement following the 2022 season in order to pursue a career in emergency services.

+On July 24, 2024, Pompey came out of retirement and re–signed with the Royals.
+He became a free agent following the season.